 Then you’ll need to keep in mind the following regulatory acts during the import process:

-Duty rates on importing foreign-made cars into the U.S. currently stand at around 2.5% unless your company is somehow eligible for exemption.
+Duty rates on importing foreign-made cars into the U.S. currently stand at around 2.5% for a car unless your company is somehow eligible for exemption.
 A motorcycle sits at a 2.4% rate while a truck will add a whopping 25% in duties.
 These rates are for both new and used vehicles and certainly need to be factored into your decision to bring these vehicles to America.

 Shipping with the assistance of a U.S. Customs and Border Protection (CBP) licensed broker is often the best way to undertake large-scale car imports.
 They’ll be able to advise you and oversee all processes.
 Note that you’ll also need to make sure your shipment company or seller clears the undersides of all cars to remove foreign soil before shipment.
 Failure to take this step could lead to confiscation despite your efforts to adhere to all other regulations.